Ghalicb/ICG-SwissGraphics/Project/Report/final/src/report.md

 We modified the provided Plane class in order to support two new functionalities :

 - A plane can be cut, it can have a hole around center of a given hole\_radius
-- A plane is not necessarly infinite, it can be bounded by a circle of a given outer\_radius.
+- A plane is not necessarily infinite, it can be bounded by a circle of a given outer\_radius.
 This implied the function intersect to be updated (circumscribed circle).

 # Workload
 ## Daniel Filipe Nunes Silva
 First, I implemented the Cuboid class and designed the basic Cornell box.
 Then, I implemented the lights: AreaLight and Spotlight classes and how they are integrated in the lighting function.
-Finally, I worked on glossy surfaces and described two Cornell boxes with 3 sphere and 3 cuboids of diffrent surfaces.
+Finally, I worked on glossy surfaces and described two Cornell boxes with 3 sphere and 3 cuboids of different surfaces.

 ## Samuel Chassot
 I implemented the basic path tracing algorithm with diffuse (which was replaced by glossiness) and mirror objects.
 Then I implemented transparency (with refraction and Fresnel) and then caustics effect.